choshina/STL-causation-monitor/README.md

 - Start MATLAB GUI, set up a C/C++ compiler using the command `mex -setup`.
 (Refer to [here](https://www.mathworks.com/help/matlab/matlab_external/changing-default-compiler.html) for more details.)
   > Running with MATLAB in shell is also OK.

-- Navigate to the project home, and run `InstallBreach`
+- Navigate to the project home, and run `Install`
-  > Note that we customized `InstallBreach`.
-It only compiles the online monitoring component.
-For the full functionality of Breach, please refer to [the original repository](https://github.com/decyphir/breach)

 ***